 As with the Rubik's Revenge (4x4x4), the most common algorithm for solving this 5x5x5 cube is called the "reduction" method.
 Focusing on solving the 3x3 center pieces and 3x1 edge pieces first - thus "reducing" the problem to a 3x3x3 puzzle, which can be solved using a regular Rubik's cube solving algorithm.
 This puzzle has only one parity case.

 This puzzle has many moving parts thus allowing a huge number of possible permutations.
 The number of possible permutations of the 5x5x5 Cube is just under 2.83x1074.
-The Current world record for solving it is 38.52 seconds, and it was set by Australian Feliks Zemdegs at the 2017 World Championship.
+The Current world record for solving it is 34.92 seconds, and it was set by Max Park from the USA at the Houston Winter 2020 competition.